baas-business/tge/BaasEscrow.md

 **Open Questions:**
+---
 * Is there a halting period for each raise?
 * Do we lock the time until the investor can claim the tokens and block provision to others (its just masquerade)?
+* Is there a necessity to burn token if they weren't sold during a capital raise.

 **Difficulties:**
+---
-* The snapshot can cost a lot of gas if the holder count goes above 10.000!
+* The snapshot can cost a lot of gas if the holder count goes exceeds 10.000!